NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-and-Publishing-a-Package.markdown

 * ***Init.ps1*** runs the first time a package is installed in a solution.
     * If the same package is installed into additional projects in the solution, the script is not run during those installations.
-    * The script also runs every time the solution is opened.
-For example, if you install a package, close Visual Studio, and then start Visual Studio and open the solution, the *Init.ps1* script runs again.
+    * The script also runs every time the solution is opened (Package Manager Console window has to be open at the same for the script to run).
+For example, if you install a package, close Visual Studio, and then start Visual Studio and open the solution with Package Manager Console window, the *Init.ps1* script runs again.
 * ***Install.ps1*** runs when a package is installed in a project.
     * If the same package is installed in multiple projects in a solution, the script runs each time the package is installed.